plaggy/rag-containers/README.md

 - [LanceDB](https://lancedb.github.io/lancedb/)/[Qdrant](https://qdrant.tech/documentation/quick-start/)
 - OpenAI/HuggingFace-hosted LLM

 **!!
-The input documents are expected to be clean and chunked as needed, they'll be embedded as-is !!**
+The input documents are expected to be clean raw text and chunked as needed, they'll be embedded as-is !!**

 Usage: